Tamashi20/my-project/README.md

 # my-project
 def hello_world():
   print("Hello, world!
-I am Bard, a large language model from Google AI.")
+This is my first project in Git hub.")

 if __name__ == "__main__":
   hello_world()